weaviate/weaviate-io/developers/weaviate/_search/how-to-perform-a-semantic-search.md

 }
 ```

-If you are interested in property values of the returned objects, you will need to do a second query to to retrieve data of the beacon:
+If you are interested in property values of the returned objects, you will need to do a second query to retrieve data of the beacon:

 ```bash
 curl -s http://localhost:8080/v1/objects/{id}